-Effective with the agreement dated July 1, 2013, the SERB reappointed Great-West Financial (Great-West) as the DCP TPA for a term of four years, with the option to renew for one year.
+Effective with the agreement dated July 1, 2013, the SERB reappointed Great-West Life & Annuity Insurance Company (Great-West) as the DCP TPA for a term of four years, with the option to renew for one year.
+Today, Empower Retirement is the brand name for the company's retirement services division, and Great-West Financial is the brand for its insurance, annuity, and investment businesses.
 Great-West receives the following compensation for program administration services: